tonybaloney/tonybaloney.github.io/blog/embedding-python-in-dot-net-with-csnakes.md

 CSnakes also [supports the experimental feature in Python 3.13](https://tonybaloney.github.io/CSnakes/advanced/#free-threading-mode) to __disable__ the GIL altogether.
 You can run "free threaded" Python embedded into .NET, which would provide much greater parallelism and performance.

+## What are the limitations?

+We are documenting the limitations of CSnakes on the [Limitations](https://tonybaloney.github.io/CSnakes/limitations/) page.
+But, some important ones are:

+- If the function is async, it won't generate an "async" wrapper in C#.
+It's possible, but nobody has asked for this yet.
+- If the type signature is a Union, either with `typing.Union` or the union operator `|`, CSnakes won't generate a wrapper.
+C# doesn't have a direct equivalent to Union types, so we're still working on the best way to handle this.
+- If the result is a class or the function takes a class, even if that class is defined in something like `dataclasses`, CSnakes will just expose this as a generic `PyObject`.
+We don't do any kind of reflection for classes (yet).
+You can access methods, attributes and properties on the class, but they aren't strongly typed.

 ## How do I get started?

 Here's a recap of the CSnakes architecture: